-- ASTM C497 tests of Resinating vs Class III RCP
+- ASTM C497 tests of Resinating Liners vs Class III RCP

-- Pull test of Resinating’s bond to concrete
+- Pull Test of Resinating Liners bonded to concrete

-- ASTM C497 tests of Resinating vs Hobas
+- ASTM C497 tests of Resinating Liners vs Hobas

-- ASTM D790 tests of Resinating vs Hobas
+- ASTM D790 tests of Resinating Liners vs Hobas

-Simply stated, these test results confirm the extraordinary strength of Resinating’s Fiberglass Expansion Liners…they are STRONG!
+Simply stated, these test results confirm the extraordinary strength of EIPI Technology and Resinating Fiberglass Expansion Liners…they are STRONG!

-- Class III RCP that had failed, when lined with a Resinating Liner was 50% +/- stronger than new RCP.
+- Class III RCP that had failed, when lined with a Resinating Liner was 50% +/- stronger than when the RCP was new.

-- In the Resinating “Pull Test”, the weakest link broke first…the concrete.
+- In the “Pull Test” on the Resinating Liner, the weakest link broke first…the concrete.

-- Hobas 46 that had failed, when lined with a Resinating Liner was 98% stronger than new Hobas.
+- Hobas 46 that had failed, when lined with a Resinating Liner was 100% +/- stronger than when the Hobas was new.

 - Resinating Liners withstood up to 72,000 PSI before breaking, 3.5 times the pressure that liners from a leading global manufacturer of fiberglass liners could withstand.